EternityForest/KaithemAutomation/kaithem/src/docs/setup.md

         password recovery in secure environments.

     "--nosecurity 2"
-        Similar, except allows access from other machines on the network.
-Not recommended outside of a virtual machine.
+        Similar, except allows access from other machines on the local network.
+Not recommended except on private LANs.

 Then point your browser to https://localhost:<yourport> (default port is 8001) and log in with Username:admin Password:password